KYVENetwork/docs/docs/validators/protocol_nodes/pools/osmosis/installation.md

 If you run with KYSOR and have auto download enabled (which is not recommended for Mainnet and Kaon) you can skip the manual binary installation.
 If you want to run the binaries with or without KYSOR you have to install them manually.

 Depending on the runtime the binary installation differs.
-For Cosmos Hub we have to install the binary from the
+For Osmosis we have to install the binary from the
-@kyvejs/tendermint-bsync runtime.
+@kyvejs/tendermint runtime.

 #### Build from source